-“Umm, I don’t know, like, you know, sirloin tips.
+“Umm, I don’t know, like, you know, sirloin tips, beef tips.
 Is that what tri-tips are?”
 I inquired.

-It was my first elucidation into not only the regional discrepancies in cooking but also in how butcher ply their trade in different areas of the country.
-For that matter, it was an education into how our tastes — and the assumptions we make about food — can vary across the country.
+It was a lesson in the regional discrepancies in meat cuts and how butchers ply their trade differently throughout America.
+More than that, it was an education into how our tastes — and the assumptions we make about food — can vary across the country.

 Sirloin tips are usually marinated in something sweet and tangy, and they are often prepped well in advance of cooking so that the meat sops up the marinade.
 I’ve heard of some unusual combinations of products used to add flavor to steak tips.
-Some common marinating options include can include everything from ketchup, barbecue sauce, lemon, lime, wine, maple syrup, balsamic vinaigrette, Italian dressing, to even copious amounts of Coca-Cola.
+Some common marinating options include can include everything from ketchup, barbecue sauce, soy sauce, lemon, lime, red wine vinegar, maple syrup, balsamic vinegar, Italian dressing, to even copious amounts of Coca-Cola.

 As for the tri-tip, the cut also comes from the sirloin sub-primal of the cow.
 However, it is larger, often triangular shaped, and has a few different preparation options.